nadia-polikarpova/cyclegg/README.md

 ### TODO

-- Do not add duplicate lemmas
 - Detect vacuous goals from condition splitting
-- Add application rewrites for all defined functions?
+- Add application rewrites for all defined functions
 - Logging: how to print out which lemma we are applying?
 - Implement fancier termination checking
 - Try abducing lemmas by finding "almost matches" for current lemmas, and trying to prove that they are equivalent